Ladies and gentlemen, welcome onboard.

 10) An aeroplane takes off or lands every 37 seconds at Chicago O’Hares International Airport.
 That’s almost 100 planes per hour.

-11) Airliners’ lifespans aren’t determined by years.
+11) Aircraft lifespans aren’t determined by years.
 Instead, they’re determined by the number of pressurisations the plane undergoes.
-Every time a plane is pressurised during flight, it causes stress on the plane’s fuselage.
+Every time a plane is pressurised during flight, it causes stress on its fuselage.
 Over time, this stress causes irreparable metal fatigue and cracks.
 An approximate rule of thumb is 75,000 pressurizations per aircraft.
 In human terms, this works out to about 20-25 years for most planes.

 12) 70% of aircraft in service today are over 70% more fuel-efficient per seat kilometre, than the first jets in the 1960s.
 Take that eco-warriors.